yasen-yankov/ios-docs/Guides/Chart/trackball.md

 The last capability of the trackball is to display a small tooltip, in order to provide more detailed information about the closest points to the trackball line's cross section, as can be seen in the screenshot above.

 The trackball behavior is activated by setting the **allowTrackball** property of TKChart to **YES**.
 The trackball is accessible by using the **trackball** property of TKChart.
-It activates automatically when you touch the chart for a few seconds, however it can be shown/hidden programmatically by calling its **showAtPoint:** and **hide** methdos.
+It activates automatically when you touch the chart for a few seconds, however it can be shown/hidden programmatically by calling its **showAtPoint:** and **hide** methods.

 The trackball exposes four properties that could be used to control its appearance and behavior.
 These are: